Please change your location to view this page.

-Good governance means complying with the law and legal duties, and carrying out the governance role in the best interests of the not-for-profit.
-There are considerations beyond strict legal duties when thinking about good governance, such as how meetings are held, who is on your board and what skills they have, how new committee members are inducted, how frequently the board meets, how board papers are prepared and distributed and more.
+Good governance means complying with the law and legal duties and carrying out the governance role in the best interests of the not-for-profit.
+There are considerations beyond strict legal duties when thinking about good governance, such as - how meetings are held, who is on your board and what skills they have, how new committee members are inducted, how frequently the board meets, how board papers are prepared and distributed and more.
 There are many online tools and resources available to groups to help them improve their governance.
 These are set out at the bottom of this page.

 The fact sheet covers:

-- role of a board member
+- role of a board or committee of management member

-- legal oligations of board members
+- legal obligations of board or committee of management members

-- personal liability of board members, and
+- personal liability of board or committee of management members, and

 Legal duties of boards, committees and office holders

-The law recognises that committee members (or directors) as well as some office holders in not-for-profit groups make important decisions about the strategic direction and activities of a group.
+The law recognises that committee members (or directors), as well as some office holders in not-for-profit groups, make important decisions about the strategic direction and activities of a group.
 Because committees have significant power, the law requires them to comply with legal duties like acting in good faith and in the best interests of the organisation.
 Where the standards set by legal duties are not met, penalties can apply (but this is very rare).
 Sometimes conflicts arise between the personal interests of a committee member, and the interests of the group.
 The law also provides a framework on how to deal with this situation.

-The Not-for-Profit Law Duties Guide covers the key legal duties of the people who hold a position on the governing body of an Australian not-for-profit community organisation, including incorporated associations, companies limited by guarantee, cooperatives and indigenous corporations.
+The Not-for-Profit Law Duties Guide covers the key legal duties of the people who hold a position on the governing body of an Australian not-for-profit community organisation, including incorporated associations, companies limited by guarantee, cooperatives and Indigenous corporations.
 It also covers the duties that apply to office holders, who may not hold an 'official' position, but based on their influence need to comply with the legal duties as well.